prometheus/docs/content/docs/introduction/first_steps.md

 There are three blocks of configuration in the example configuration file: `global`, `rule_files`, and `scrape_configs`.

 The `global` block controls the Prometheus server's global configuration.
-We have three options present.
+We have two options present.
 The first, `scrape_interval`, controls how often Prometheus will scrape targets.
 You can override this for individual targets.
 In this case the global setting is to scrape every 15 seconds.
 The `evaluation_interval` option controls how often Prometheus will evaluate rules.
 Prometheus uses rules to create new time series and to generate alerts.

 The `rule_files` block specifies the location of any rules we want the Prometheus server to load.
 For now we've got no rules.